gvwilson/sensibleadventures/shapers/story.md

         -   Patient: "That is not authorized!"
         -   Maddy looks back and sees the ecstatic cleaning bot already starting to sweep up
 14. Crash Landing
+    -   "Maddy's initial splash of fright was replaced by crashing waves of terror.
+There was just enough moonlight for her to see how high they were and how far they'd have to fall if Dockety let go or her coat tore or---she suddenly remembered its arm coming off and all she could think about was what if it happens again?"
+    -   But Sindy is laughing with joy
+    -   The bright white lights of Heck in the distance, the river, the occasional green burp of swamp gas or something worse igniting in the Mire, the road below them
+    -   Sindy is the first to comment on the lights on the road and in the sky
+        -   Dockety swoops down to treetop level so as not to be spotted
+    -   Approach the village
+    -   Villagers in the trees shoot cable guns at them
+    -   Dockety dodges, but with Maddy and Sindy in its arms it isn't maneuverable
+    -   Rope tangles in its rotor and it comes spiraling down
+    -   Captured in a net
+    -   Maddy tries to explain, but the goats and wolves and a bear named Barto won't listen
+        -   All that comes out of Dockety's speakers is hiss and crackle because of crash damage
+    -   But Maddy does convince them that more bots are coming
+    -   They head back to the village with Dockety wrapped in the next over Barto's shoulder and the windmill on a pole between two wolves
+    -   Gracious and Goodness are there
+        -   They made it back...
+        -   ...but they thought Maddy and Sindy had been captured again by Dockety
+    -   Bluster Gruff: "How do we know they're not being controlled?"
+        -   Mayor Lupus scoffs: "What?
+That's ridiculous?"
+        -   But Maddy can see the idea taking hold in people's minds
+    -   Mama Roo shows up and hugs them
+        -   "Couldn't bear to lose you."
+    -   Smarty Leaf as well
+        -   Maddy makes a joke about how Sindy always finds the right lever to pull
+        -   Smarty Leaf looks thoughtful
+    -   Horn blares: bots sighted!
+    -   Almost immediately the two flying bots pass overhead and drop smoke bombs!
 15. FIXME
 16. FIXME
 17. FIXME